Team of Specialists

 Financial Services

 Timo Hogenhout brings 25-years of experience in the financial services industry, the last ten years in Southeast Asia as an independent consultant.
 The focus of his work has been in retail financial services and financial inclusion, rural, micro and MSME-finance.
 Much of his work in Southeast Asia has involved doing studies, assessing, analysing and making policy recommendations, and presenting findings to government officials and other stakeholders, including private sector actors.
 The recent geographical focus of his work and life in Asia has been in Laos and Myanmar.
 As a result, Timo has built extensive networks in the financial-inclusion stakeholder communities of both countries, within government, private sector, the group of international financiers and development organizations, and has acquired a deep understanding of core issues related to access to finance of both countries.
-As well as Laos and Myanmar, he has worked in Vietnam, Thailand, Nepal and South Africa.
-Timo has been involved in work for international investors in, and the business communities of, Laos.
-Before moving to Asia, he worked in Amsterdam as retail banker for Dutch bank-insurers, both in technical and commercial capacities, and as independent retail-financial services advisor.
 He is fluent in English and Dutch, has working-level proficiency in German and basic-level proficiency in Lao.

 Development Specialist